 Hyted’s travel adapter/power converter combo works in over 150 countries across North America, Europe, and Australia.
 Their adapter doesn’t cover as many countries, but your smaller items like hair driers and clippers should be safe for use overseas.
 I know how much of a problem that can be.
 My favorite clippers broke in Thailand because they couldn’t handle the voltage.
 In my opinion, a travel adapter with voltage conversion capabilities is a must-have.
 Hyted’s travel adapter is slightly more expensive at $29.95, but I’d rather pay a few extra dollars for an adapter than have to replace an entire appliance.
 Trust me – I’ve been there.

 Christmas shopping can be stressful, but it doesn’t have to be.
-With a little effort, you can find some unique gifts for the travelers in your life.
-No matter what your budget is, you can find gifts that are sure to impress.
+With a little effort, you can find unique gifts within your budget that are sure to impress.
 Whatever you do, just don’t gift anyone socks or a tie.
 Nobody wants that.

 Happy holidays and happy shopping!